NICTA/t3as-redact/README.md

 ### Build

- Build and publish to your local Ivy repository (but this depends on  [t3as-pdf](https://github.com/NICTA/t3as-pdf) so do that first):
+ Build a .war file (but this depends on  [t3as-pdf](https://github.com/NICTA/t3as-pdf) so do that first):

-    sbt publishLocal
+    sbt package

 ###Run